All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Clinical Evidence

-The landmark study by Elkind-Hirsch et al. (Journal of Clinical Endocrinology & Metabolism, 2021) specifically examined semaglutide in 40 women with PCOS over 20 weeks.
+The phase 3 study by Elkind-Hirsch et al. (Journal of Clinical Endocrinology & Metabolism, 2021) specifically examined semaglutide in 40 women with PCOS over 20 weeks.
 Results showed 12.1% weight loss, 35% improvement in insulin sensitivity, and restoration of ovulatory cycles in 68% of participants.
 Testosterone levels decreased by 22%, and 78% of women reported improved quality of life scores.

 A larger retrospective study of 284 women with PCOS using semaglutide demonstrated sustained benefits over 12 months.
 Average weight loss was 14.7%, with 71% achieving at least 10% weight reduction.
 Hemoglobin A1c improved by 0.8 points, and 64% of women with irregular cycles achieved regular menstruation (Chen et al., Fertility and Sterility, 2023).